-In addition to the above bases for removal of programme(s) from the ILEP, certain, or all, programmes of a provider(s) may be subject to an immediate temporary suspension of issuance of visa / student immigration permission for non-EEA students pending the outcome of investigation by the Department of Justice or GNIB.
-Such suspension may occur in the event of the following, inter alia:
+In addition to the above bases for removal of programme(s) from the ILEP, certain, or all, programmes of a provider may be subject to an immediate temporary suspension of visa / student immigration permission issuance for non-EEA students pending the outcome of investigation by the Department of Justice or the GNIB.
+Such suspension may occur in the event of inter alia:

 - notification from QQI of significant and serious failings of the provider; - allegations or concerns regarding serious breaches of immigration rules; - where the stated policies of the provider are not being adhered to, e.g. in the case of attendance monitoring and expulsion; - serious disruption to provision on which non-EEA students are enrolled, i.e. more than two consecutive days of classes not being provided.
-In such cases the provider must notify ISD in the Department of Justice and confirm plans for the resumption of classes.
-Such plans must also be communicated to enrolled students; - serious concern regarding the ability of the provider to continue trading, e.g. non-payment of staff; non-provision of refunds to students in the specified timeframe; - where it becomes clear from examination data that students are being accepted onto programmes for which they are not academically prepared, or where they lack the language competency to complete their programme; - where the provider fails to co-operate with immigration authorities, including refusing to co-operate with an unannounced inspection; - failure to report in a timely manner incident(s) of student(s) failure to engage with programme(s), [i.e. sustained failure to complete course work, attend classes or sit exams].
+In such cases the provider must notify the Department of Justice and confirm plans for the resumption of classes.
+Such plans must also be communicated to enrolled students; - serious concern regarding the ability of the provider to continue trading, e.g. non-payment of staff; non-provision of refunds to students within the specified timeframe; - where accreditation by an awarding body has been suspended and / or where a provider is subject to sanctions by an awarding body and / or where the awarding body is subject to sanctions by the relevant external quality assurance body; - where it becomes clear from examination data that students are being accepted on to programmes for which they are not academically prepared, or where they lack the language competency to complete their programme; - where the provider fails to co-operate with immigration authorities, including refusing to co-operate with an unannounced inspection; - failure to report in a timely manner incident(s) of student(s) failure to engage with programme(s), [i.e. sustained failure to complete course work, attend classes or sit exams]; and - failure by the provider to comply with the terms of their agreement with the relevant awarding body(ies).